Emmotes/ic_spoilers/docs/season_5.md

 <br />

 **Specialisation: Unknown** (Guess)
-> Omin increases the effect of Champion of Tymora by `$(amount)%` for each Acquisitions Incorporated and/or The "C" Team champion in the formation, stacking multiplicatively.
+> Omin increases the effect of Champion of Tymora by `$(not_buffed amount)%` for each Acquisitions Incorporated and/or The "C" Team champion in the formation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>